-Estimated amounts of contracts remaining to be executed on capital account and not provided for, (net of advances) six month ended September 30, 2017: ₹36.54 million (FY2017: ₹34.95 million, FY2016: ₹20.76 million, FY2015: ₹14.88 million.)
+Estimated amounts of contracts remaining to be executed on capital account and not provided for, (net of advances) FY2017: ₹ 34.95 million, FY2016: ₹ 20.76 million, FY2015: ₹ 14.88 million.

-- 6. Cost of Logistics Services includes Rent paid for six month ended September 30, 2017: ₹320.32 million (FY2017 ₹623.86 million FY2016: ₹490.47 million, FY2015: ₹402.78 million) - 7.
+- 6. Cost of Logistics Services includes Rent paid FY2017 ₹ 623.86 million (FY2016: ₹ 490.47 million, FY2015: ₹ 402.78 million) - 7.
 The Company had entered into a lease agreement with Maharashtra Airport Development Company Limited wherein the annual lease rent was to be computed at specified percentage of Construction cost which was to be certified by an independent valuer.
-During the financial year 2016-17, Company has not carried out any valuation from independent valuer, however it was done during financial year 2015-16.
+During the current financial year Company has not carried out any valuation from independent valuer, however it was done during last financial year.
 The concluding rounds of discussion with the vendor is under process and final assessment of actual monthly rent payable is expected to be concluded during the financial year 2017-18.
 Accordingly, the impact of change in rent payable will be given in financial year 2017-18 if any.